Quarantine pests

 Distribution

-In the EU, they have been found in Belgium, France, The Netherlands, Portugal, Sweden and Germany.
+IIn the EU, the nematodes have been found in Belgium, Denmark, France, Germany, Lithuania, the Netherlands, Portugal, Spain and Sweden.
 In Sweden, nematodes have been found in four areas: Blekinge, Skåne, Halland and Västra Götaland.
 They also exist outside Europe but import of seed potatoes and soil from countries outside the EU is prohibited.

 How it spreads

 Nematodes have little ability to move.
 They are most effectively spread by potato seed and soil from infected fields.
-Sharing agriculture machines is suspected to be a cause of the spread of nematodes where they were originally introduced through seed.
+Sharing agricultural machinery is believed to further spread nematodes between fields once they have been introduced into a field.

 Prevent spread